mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 These examples illustrate how IT changes the behavior of the model to make it act more helpful, respond more directly to requests, and take user inputs into account.
 You can see more examples in the [output file](https://github.com/mohummedalee/instruction-tuning-gemma-2b/output/test-data-w-responses.json) in the repo; there are even cases where the IT model does worse, surpriginly.

 #### Limitations
 The fine-tuned model is by no means perfect.
 It has a tendency to generate weird tokens such as "noinput", go off on tangents, do math poorly, and make up hallucinations of absurd things.
 I haven't experimented with hyperparameter tuning and am simply reporting a one-off experiment for the sake of exposition.
-I imagine a different combination of hyperparameters, or a more clever decoding approach could reduce these unhelpful behaviors.
+I imagine a different combination of hyperparameters, a full fine-tune, or a more clever decoding approach could reduce these unhelpful behaviors.

 These qualitative examples also don't put concrete numbers on the performance to precisely compare with the base model.
 For that, we have to either run this through a benchmark that measures instruction-following capability, or use some survey approach to quantify the performance for each test datapoint---things that I hope to cover in a future post.

 ## Concluding Thoughts
-TODO: write final thoughts + acknowledgments
-I'll evaluate the model more formally in a future post, and talk about the things we need to worry about during evaluation.
+In this post, I went over my implementation of instruction tuning (IT); I showed how IT enables a Gemma 2B model to follow user prompts.
+I largely followed [Chapter 7](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch07/01_main-chapter-code/ch07.ipynb) of Sebastian Raschka's [book](https://www.manning.com/books/build-a-large-language-model-from-scratch), and made some gentle modifications to make the whole setup work with a larger model and HuggingFace's built-in training tools.
+All work is done on a small A10 GPU with 24GiB of VRAM.
+Qualitatively inspecting some examples from the test set, we saw how IT allows the model to respond more directly to the request than the base Gemma 2B model.
+The final model is available on HuggingFace as [`lukshmichowk/gemma-2b-it-alpaca`](https://huggingface.co/lukshmichowk/gemma-2b-it-alpaca).

+I was mostly driven to write about this because of the simplicity of the method.
+When I started looking into instruction-tuning, I did not anticipate that it is simply a fine-tune with cross entropy loss on next token prediction, yet that is exactly what it is.
+Going through the from-scratch implementation also
+The high utility of IT largely lies in the datasets and their clever design---which are often closed source.
+In the future, I hope to do a more rigorous, quantitative evaluation of the model.

+I hope if you read this, you found the exercise useful.
+If you find any errors, or have feedback, please reach out to me via the email listed in my CV.